 In psychological study, a major focus is often on the effect that circumstances and environment can have on an individual’s behavior.
 In contrast, choice theory focuses instead on how an individual’s choices determine their behavior and the factors, or intrinsic motivations, that influence those choices.
 Reality therapy is largely based on choice theory and is meant to provide individuals with more effective strategies in meeting their five basic needs, which are survival, love and belonging, power, freedom, and fun.

 A major tenet of reality therapy is that when individuals are confronted with the reality that their behaviors are less effective in meeting their needs than alternatives, they will willingly change their behavior to that which is more effective.
 In terms of addiction treatment, reality therapy is useful because it helps individuals to focus on the present and how they can improve their circumstances by making better choices, takes a problem-solving approach to recovery, discourages complaining and making excuses, and encourages individuals to be more patient with their recovery.

 Make Your Way to Recovery with the Palm Beach Institute

 If you or someone you love is suffering from alcoholism or drug addiction, the Palm Beach Institute can help.
-Call us today to speak with one of our experienced recovery specialists, who can match you or your loved one to the programming that will best meet your needs.
+Call us today at 855-354-3574 or contact us online to speak with one of our experienced recovery specialists, who can match you or your loved one to the programming that will best meet your needs.
 A better, healthier life is only a phone call away; don’t wait.